zanminkian/git-validator/README.md

 pnpm add -D @zanminkian/git-hooks
 ```

-After that, `@zanminkian/git-hooks` will check your code and your commit message when you commit your code.
+After that, you can commit your code in your project.
+The invalid code and the invalid committed message will be blocked automatically.

 ## How it works